vitaly/dotvim2/README.md

 ## Status

 This is an early work-in-progress.
+I'm  still figuring things out, and moving stuff around quite a bit.

-I started using it already, but it might be too early for general consumption.
-That being said, it is actually useful already, and (at least in my experience) works better and faster then the old one.
+I am using it as my primary vim config, but it might be too early for general consumption.
+That being said, it is already useful, and (at least in my experience) works better and faster then the old one.

-> Note: This readme is still not nearly ready.
-Look at the code, or just try to
-> run it.
+What **might** come next:

+* many "features" can be implemenetd with different 'backends', e.g. bufferlist is currently done with `:CtrlPBuffer`, but there is also `Unite -start-insert buffer`.
+  And there is FZF which I'm yet to look into.
+  I'm currently thinking about trying those variants, to see which one I prefer.
+And I might end up having all those variants configurable during the installation (as its pretty much a matter of prefernce, and someone might prefer the old way)

+* I'm not completely happy with the file structure.
+While its very easy to add and change stuff, its a bit too 'messy', with too many directory levels etc.
+  I might play with layout to make it more 'flat'.

+* Also thinking about using single file with "magic" comments to separate into various destinations instead of having a directory with many files.

+  e.g. instead of having `files/vimrc.bindings`, `files/vimrc.before`,
+  `files/vimrc.after` for some plugin, there would be just `files` **file** with comments separating into various destinations.
+This is pretty much speculation at this point.
+Ideas area welcome ;)

+* more language specific configurations.
+I haven't yet transfered all my language configs from v1, as I want to only add stuff I'm using **right now**.

 ## Major changes